-The first of a series of unique courses, we'll start with the Rocks course I created to take you step-by-step through the process of creating a beautiful miniature painting using Safavid Persian and Mughal Indian traditional techniques.
+The first of a series of unique classes, we'll start with the Rocks course I created to take you step-by-step through the process of creating a beautiful miniature painting using Safavid Persian and Mughal Indian traditional techniques.
 We'll prepare our own paper, mix our own pigments to make our own paints and learn traditional tracing, drawing and painting techniques.
-At the end of the course you'll have your own miniature painting to take home and complete using skills gained during the experience or you can book further courses to work on it more.
+At the end of the class you'll have your own miniature painting to keep/take home and complete using skills gained during the experience or you can book further classes to work on it more.
 We'll learn how to hold the brush and you'll get the opportunity to try unique miniature painting natural sable hair brushes that I created to accomplish these specialist techniques, honed over many years.
-The 5 element courses are: Earth (Rocks), Air (Clouds), Water (Lakes, Rivers and Seas), Fire (the Dragon, the Phoenix and the Simurgh) and Ether (the Supernatural and the Night Sky: Angels, Divs and Demons).
-The 6th complementary course is The Art of Marbling.
-The 7th complementary course, The Art of the Black Pen: Siyah Qalam is a masterclass that dives deep into practise and brush techniques.
+The 5 element classes are: Earth (Rocks), Air (Clouds), Water (Lakes, Rivers and Seas), Fire (the Dragon, the Phoenix and the Simurgh) and Ether (the Supernatural and the Night Sky: Angels, Divs and Demons).
+The 6th complementary class is The Art of Marbling.
+The 7th complementary class, The Art of the Black Pen: Siyah Qalam is a masterclass that dives deep into practise and brush techniques.
 Finally there is a chance to make your very own Book of Miniatures, similar to a muraqqa album (a collection of miniatures) bound in a luxurious leather tooled cover.
 Taken together they are a comprehensive miniature painting programme I created to give you a solid, well-rounded knowledge and thorough grounding in all aspects of the practice, history and theory of miniature painting and the book arts.

 We'll be painting and learning these exciting processes and techniques in my artist's studio workshop in NW10 near Notting Hill, shared with my designer and craftsman husband.
 You'll get the opportunity to see - and paint - inside a working art and craft studio in London.
 We'll look at photographic examples of historic miniature painting and study close-ups in books to inspire us before diving into creating our own.

-Aside from the taught courses, Vaishali also offers group and private tuition in all aspects of miniature and oil painting.
+Aside from the taught classes, Vaishali also offers group and private tuition in all aspects of miniature and oil painting.